Noah-Houghton/Eldritch-Apocalypse/README.md

 ##### Prestige

 Prestige measures how well-known the Settlement is.
-A highly Prestigious Settlement will attract more Population, increase in Wealth more quickly, and draw more powerful SpecOps to the area - but will also increase the Readiness threshold required to guard against attacks.
+A highly Prestigious Settlement will attract more Population, increase in Wealth more quickly, and draw more powerful SpecOps to the area for recruitment - but will also increase the chance that bandits will attack.

 A Prestigious Settlement has around 70 Prestige.
 An unprestigious Settlement has around 10 Prestige.